Webbslinger57/ROS2-Django-bridge/README.md

 # Django-ROS2-Bridge

-This package acts as a web interface for a ROS2 system.
-It will contain both REST API Endpoints as well as regular webpages.
+This is a Django-based web interface for a ROS2 system, providing both REST API endpoints and web pages.
+It allows for a user-friendly way to interact with a ROS2 system, and is written in Python.

 ## Django-Overview